kieran-obrien/AirBNC-Backend/README.md

 ## Working with Test Data
 - Create a file named ***.env.test*** in root directory
-- Provide relevant ENV's in file inn this format:
+- Provide relevant ENV's in file with this format:
   ```
   PGDATABASE=airbnc_test
   PGUSER=<psql-username>